yolk/valvat/README.md

 Keep in mind that the VIES webservice might be offline at some time for some countries.
 If this happens Valvat::Lookup.validate returns nil.

 See http://ec.europa.eu/taxation_customs/vies/viesspec.do for more accurate information at what time the service for a specific country will be down.

+### ActiveModel/Rails3 Usage

+When the valvat gem is required and ActiveModel is already loaded, everything will work fine out of the box.
+If your load order differs just add

+  require 'valvat/active_model'

+after ActiveModel has been loaded.

+To validate the attribute _vat_number_ add this to your model:

+  class MyModel < ActiveRecord::Base
+    validates :vat_number, :valvat => true
+  end

+To additionally perform a lookup via VIES:

+  validates :vat_number, :valvat => {:lookup => true}

+By default this will validate to true if the VIES web service is down.
+To fail in this case simply add the _:fail_if_down_ option:

+  validates :vat_number, :valvat => {:lookup => :fail_if_down}

+By default blank vat numbers validate to false, to change this add the _:allow_blank_ option:

+  validates :vat_number, :valvat => {:allow_blank => true}

 ### Utilities